vlait/papilio-duo/apple2fpga-papilioduo/readme.md

 Consult the original readme in the source directory for usage instructions.

-Only one disk image is supported (no switches available) Joystick inputs are not connected (analog... ) monitor type is not selectable (no switches)
+Only one disk image is supported (no switches available) Joystick is digital instead of analog monitor type is not selectable (no switches)

 tbd - some sort of disk image selector